Baltoli/skeletons/documents/notes.md

   * Code very rarely assigns directly to an array or pointer index.
 A lot of the time, the assignment is done through a layer of indirection.
+  * GNU code seems to have an aversion to inline for loop variables (as the code was probably written before 1999!).